xiacijie/Python-Games/README.md

-A collection of classic games built by pygame
+A collection of classic games built by pygame in python
 ---------------------------------------------